-In recent years, Dr. Dressel has been as visiting scholar at the Asia Foundation (Manila), the National Institute of Development Administration (NIDA) and the Institute for Security and International Studies (ISIS) in Thailand, the Institute of Economic Development, Growth & Equity in South Africa, and the Institute for Security and Development Studies in the Philippines.
+Over his academic career, Dr. Dressel has been a visiting scholar at the Asia Foundation (Manila) in the Philippines; the Centre for Excellence for International Courts (iCourts) in Denmark; the Centre for Asian and Pacific Studies (Seikei University) in Japan; the Institute for Security and International Studies (ISIS) in Thailand; the Institute of Economic Development, Growth & Equity in South Africa, and the Institute for Administration of Justice, College of Law, University of the Philippines.
 He has also been a consultant for the World Bank, Brookings and Chemonics International, and a Johns Hopkins School of Advanced International Studies (SAIS) Professorial Lecturer in International Development, as well as an Associate Lecturer at the School of International and Public Affairs at Columbia University.

-Dr. Dressel continues to provide advisory services for international development agencies and governments in areas of public financial management, public sector and governance reform.
+Dr. Dressel continues to provide advisory services for international development agencies and governments in areas of public financial management, governance and rule of law reform.
+He also engages as an associate editor for the Asia & Pacific Policy Studies Journal.

 - Comparative Politics and Constitutionalism